For South Koreans, Olympic medal is only way out of military | Sports-Games

 It's already tough to ignore the perks of winning a medal.

-An Olympic medal is their only ticket out of two-year mandatory military service.
+An Olympic medal is their only ticket out of an 18-month mandatory military service.

-Both are young enough — I'm is 23, Kim is 26 — that they could get another crack at a medal in Paris three years from now.
+Both are young enough — Im is 23, Kim is 26 — that they could get another crack at a medal in Paris three years from now.
 But that's assuming they qualify.
-Kim was in close competition with K.H.
-Lee for the second Olympic spot that wasn't decided until the final week.
+Kim was in a close competition with K H Lee for the second Olympic spot that wasn't decided until the final week.

-Both also know the effect of walking away from the game for two years.
+Both also know the effect of walking away from the game for up to two years.

 Sangmoon Bae, a two-time winner on the PGA Tour, played in the Presidents Cup in 2015 before a home crowd in South Korea.
 That was his final event before he had to enlist.
 Bae won a Korn Ferry Tour event a year after he got out to earn back his full card.
 Since then, he has missed the cut in half of his tournaments and is No. 958 in the world.

 Just another tournament?
-It's and Kim's actions say otherwise.
+Im's and Kim's actions say otherwise.
 The Olympics meant enough to both that they withdrew from the British Open to prepare for the men's golf competition, which starts Thursday.

-"I only focus and think about winning the games, not the military problem," I'm saying.
+"I only focus and think about winning the games, not the military problem," Im said.

 The national team at the first World Baseball Classic in 2006 was offered a military exemption for reaching the semifinals.
 South Korea finished third.